Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 # STRUCTURE

-Custom CSS and/or Bootstrap will be used to make the Website responsive by the use of media queries and/or the Boostrap Grid system.
+Custom CSS and/or Bootstrap will be used to make the Website responsive by the use of media queries and/or the Bootstrap Grid system.

-All web pages will contain a Navigation menu at the top of the Webpage that directs them to their respected page to allow for easy Navigation around the site.
+All web pages will contain a Navigation menu at the top of the Webpage that directs them to their respected page to allow for easy navigation around the site.
 The Nav Menu will be collapsable on a Mobile device to make use of space on smaller devices.
-The purpose of this is to fulfill user story:
+The purpose of this is to fulfill the user story:

 **I should be able to view the web application and the content within it clearly on my mobile/tablet device**

-All pages will be responsive and the layouts will change dependant on screen size.
+All pages will be responsive and the layouts will change depending on screen size.
 This is to ensure content flow is appealing, images are displayed properly.
-The purpose of this is to fulfill user story:
+The purpose of this is to fulfill the user story:

 **I should be able to view the web application and the content within it clearly on my mobile/tablet device**

 The Home Page will contain a small section explaining what the site's main focus is.
-The purpose of this is to fulfill user story:
+The purpose of this is to fulfill the user story:

-**I Should be able to view a detailed description on the web applications' main focus, to ensure it suites my needs**
+**I Should be able to view a detailed description of the web applications' main focus, to ensure it suits my needs**

 The Contact Page will contain a form that can be used to contact the support team through the website.
 The purpose of this Page is to fulfill user stories: